Featured artwork Fleeting Moment by Ruth Maude

 What’s the Difference Between Impulsive and Intuitive Painting?

 The difference between painting impulsively and painting intuitively comes down to how much thought you put into each stroke.
-Impulsive painting is all about acting on the moment’s energy, while intuitive painting is about tuning in and letting your inner sense guide each step.
+Impulsive painting is all about acting on the moment’s energy.
+While intuitive painting on the other hand, is about tuning in and letting your inner sense guide each step.

 Impulsive Painting

-Impulsive painting is evidenced by a lack of restraint or consideration, where the artist creates based on random urges rather than a deeper artistic process.
-At times, impulsive painting can be freeing and therapeutic (as with Expressive Arts Therapy), but without grounding in intention, it may not fully capture the artist’s vision.
+Impulsive painting shows a lack of restraint or consideration.
+It stems from random urges rather than a deeper artistic process.
+At times, impulsive painting can be freeing and therapeutic (as with Expressive Arts Therapy).
+However, without grounding, it may not capture the artist’s vision.

 Impulsivity often translates to immediate, unchecked actions without foresight.
-This spontaneity can bring exciting bursts of energy to a piece, but it sometimes leaves me feeling frustrated—like when I’ve just painted over something I quite liked!
-I’ve come to understand that, for me, impulsivity is strongly linked to living with ADHD, where the urge to act quickly without thought takes over.
+This spontaneity can bring exciting bursts of energy to a piece.
+But sometimes it can be frustrating—like when I’ve just painted over something I quite liked!
+For me, impulsivity is strongly linked to living with ADHD, where the urge to act quickly without thought takes over.
 To develop a more intuitive style, I need to work on channeling and controlling my impulsive tendencies.

 What does it mean to paint intuitively?

-When an artist paints intuitively, they rely on an inner dialogue, building on a blend of emotion, memory, and artistic instinct.
-Each stroke, colour, and mark has a purpose that may not be fully conscious or planned but is nonetheless reflective of the artist’s inner world.
-The intuitive artist is deeply connected to the flow of creation, listening to subtle cues from their own intuition, and responding to the evolving artwork with curiosity.
-This approach often leads to work that feels organic and layered, with meaning emerging over time, sometimes even surprising the artist with its complexity or emotional resonance.
+When painting intuitively, you rely on an inner dialogue, building on a blend of emotion, memory, and artistic instinct.
+Each stroke, colour, and mark has a purpose.
+They may not be fully conscious or planned but is nonetheless reflective of the artist’s inner world.
+The intuitive artist is deeply connected to the flow of creation.
+They listening to subtle cues from their own intuition, and responding to the evolving artwork with curiosity.
+This often leads to work that feels organic and layered, with meaning emerging over time, sometimes even surprising the artist.

 Controlling Impulsiveness to Paint Intuitively